-Social media has certainly helped grow my biz to such an extent that last year I even secured an interview with Vogue (still a pinch me moment!) talking about how my shoppable instagram has boosted our business.
+Social media has certainly helped grow my biz to such an extent that last year I even secured an interview with Vogue (still a pinch me moment you can read more about here!) talking about how my shoppable instagram has boosted our business.
 So if you’re not sure of the value, believe me when I say that social can be free advertising and one of the most important tools in your arsenal.
 It can help build your business both socially and financially if you get it right.

 First figure out the tone and your target audience.
 This you have to nail from the get go as you have to know who you are talking too.
 Who is your audience, what are their interests/goals/age/sex… why would they be interested in you basically!
 For me this was easy because I am my target market – I buy (nick) what I design – everything in the store is in my house and vice versa, so it makes it really simple.
 You don’t have to be your target customer you just need to figure out exactly who you are talking to.